D4Enjoyer/poe-any-as-default/README.md

 Once the userscript is installed, visit the Path of Exile Trade website.
 The script will automatically set the default "Sale Type" to "Any" in the filtering options.

 ## Author
-A God Gamer with support from Google-search and ChatGPT
+A God Gamer with support from his dear friend ChatGPT